It’s here. Finally. After months of speculation, Apple has unveiled the iPhone 12 range, and it’s the most impressive update to the iPhone family yet.

 The iPhone 12 Pro beefs up the camera, adds more storage and comes in some new colours.
 But it’s still the same size as the iPhone 12.
 If you want a larger handset, you’ll need the iPhone 12 Pro Max, which has a 6.7-inch screen.
 It has the same storage, colours and cameras as the iPhone 12 Pro, but the telephoto lens is slightly more powerful.

 Some features are the same across all models of iPhone 12.
 They all have OLED screens, giving you a beautifully lifelike picture.
-They all have 5G for superfast browsing, streaming and downloading.
+They also have 5G for superfast browsing, streaming and downloading.
 And they all come without headphones or a power adapter in the box to help reduce Apple's carbon footprint.

 Want to know more?
 Find out the difference between the iPhone 12 and iPhone 12 Pro.